 Communicate with them

-How they communicate with others is learned in the home.
+Remember, the way your child communicate with others is always learned in the home.

 Lead by example